mattermost/docs/source/help/messaging/formatting-text.rst

 Emojis
 ------

 Open the emoji autocomplete by typing ``:`` followed by two characters of the word describing the emoji.
-A full list of emojis can be found `here <http://www.emoji-cheat-sheet.com/>`__.
 It is also possible to create your own `Custom Emoji <http://docs.mattermost.com/help/settings/custom-emoji.html>`__ if the emoji you want to use doesn't exist.

 ``:smile: :+1: :sheep:``